KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 The first constraint to apply to the integer variables within an array is to specify a bounded domain.
-This will ensure that the integer values found in a solution are bounded within the $[0, 4]$ range, which can be nicely mapped to the items we have assigned to each integer value.
+This will ensure that the integer values found in a solution are within the $[0, 4]$ range.
+These values can then be associated with the item IDs we are using.
+Without this, incorrect solutions containing values such as $1337$ would be considered valid.

 ```js
 const withinRange = (vars, lowerBound, upperBound) => {